noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 https://mobility.api.opendatahub.bz.it/

-.. note:: This page contains also the |deprec| Mobility V1 API, for backward compatibility only.
+.. note:: This page contains also the |deprecated| Mobility V1 API, for backward compatibility only.
 This API may be removed in the future, so please do not rely on it and use the API V2 :strong:`only`.

 .. figure:: /images/mobility-swagger.png
    :scale: 33%